Yolean/kubernetes-assert/README.md

   cases.

-Deploy the deployment by running `kubectl create -f prometheus-deployment.yaml`.
-You can see this by running `kubectl get deployments --namespace=monitoring`.
+Deploy the deployment by running `kubectl create -f 20-prometheus-statefulset.yml`.
+You can see this by running `kubectl get statefulset prometheus --namespace=monitoring -o yaml`.

 ### Prometheus Service ###